Mussolini: Son of the Century: Reception

 Chiara Guida of Cinefilos.it gave the series three-and-a-half out of five stars and wrote, "M. Son of the Century is a candidate to be the most important Italian television event of this season and perhaps also for the seasons to come, a product that unfortunately also speaks of contemporaneity and that could be welcomed even outside national borders."

 Marianna Ciarlante of Today rated the series 8.8 out of 10 and wrote, "Every aspect of this series is a winner, from the direction to the screenplay, from the cast to the lighting, right down to the perfect soundtrack by The Chemical Brothers.
 Futuristic, original, provocative and provocative, M. Son of the Century is a series not to be missed."

 Elisa Giudici of Gamesurf rated the series 8.5 out of 10 and wrote, "M. Son of the Century is a great serial adaptation that immediately understands that the only way to do justice to its literary source and to history is to betray it from the beginning, conversing with the current audience, making contemporary anxieties resonate in its narration, creating a charismatic, sometimes overbearing identity.
 It will be one of the cult series of 2025."

 Claudia Catalli of Wired Italia called the series "great, great cinema."
 She further wrote, "Starting with Wright's direction, free, impeccable and obsessively attentive to details as to convey the atmosphere, masterfully alternating fiction with repertoire, behind a meticulous work [that is] both historical and visionary.
 The pace is incandescent, and the notable writing work, starting from the significant Strega Prize-winning novel by Antonio Scurati and arriving at the excellent screenplay by Stefano Bises and Davide Serino, offers memorable passages, without ever falling into rhetoric and without forgetting irony (fundamental, in a story already historically tragic, dark and violent in itself)."

 Paolo Nizza of Sky TG24 called the series "a very powerful fiction that with an imaginative and cinematic style".
 He also commended the cast's performances, stating that "Luca Marinelli should be given every award available on the globe" and that "the entire cast seems inclined to excellence".
 Antonella Catena of Style Magazine called the series "pure cinema" and Gabriele Lingiardi of Badtaste called the series a "majestic work of production".

+Academy Award-nominated screenwriter Paul Schrader praised the series as it met his high expectations and complimented that "it had The Conformist's fingerprints all over it".

+Accolades

+The limited series also won the prestigious Peabody Award.